 - 10.6.1.1.
-In meeting the objectives of section 10.1 above, storage of stormwater runoff shall be provided to meet the minimum design standards below.
+In meeting the objectives of Section 10.1 above, storage of stormwater runoff shall be provided to meet the minimum design standards below.
 Required storage shall meet the volume requirements for water quality and attenuation of peak discharge rate and/or volume (for volume sensitive areas), whichever is greater.
 In the event another local, state, or federal regulation is more restrictive, the more restrictive standards shall prevail. - 10.6.1.2.
 Projects which are to be constructed in phases shall provide drainage improvements meeting the minimum design standards for each phase.
 No phase shall be dependent upon the ultimate installation of a future phase. - 10.6.1.3.
-Treatment or attenuation of stormwater runoff will not be allowed in roadside swales.

-- 10.6.1.4.
-All wet retention ponds used for the treatment or attenuation of stormwater runoff shall meet the public safety requirements of chapter 62-25.025, Florida Administrative Code. - 10.6.1.5.
+Treatment or attenuation of stormwater runoff will not be allowed in roadside swales unless bio swales or other LID concept is approved by the County Engineer or their designee. - 10.6.1.4.
+All wet retention detention ponds used for the treatment or attenuation of stormwater runoff shall meet the following public safety requirements of chapter 62.25.025, Florida Administrative Code: permanently wet detention basins shall either be fenced or otherwise restricted from public access or contain side slopes that are no steeper than 4:1 (horizontal:vertical) out to a depth of two feet below the normal water level (nwl).
+All side slopes shall be stabilized by either vegetation or other materials to minimize erosion and subsequent sedimentation of the basins. - 10.6.1.5.
 All wet retention ponds used for the treatment or attenuation of stormwater runoff must be posted "No Swimming".
 Public warning signs shall be no larger than two (2) square feet in size and must be placed every two hundred (200) feet around the perimeter of the pond.